evanberkowitz/two-dimensional-gasses/python/tdg/docs/other-references/adding-a-reference.rst

 requires the user to pass an ``alpha`` parameter to :func:`~.others.contact_comparison` and optionally understands the ``cutoff_variation``.

+Some references have data that has been superseded by works from the same author, or are far outside the typical parameter range.
+The convention in this case is to only plot if the kwarg ``include_all=True``.
+(For an example see :func:`PRL106110403 <tdg.others.PRL106110403.contact_comparison>`.)

 But other references might only provide data points, or information about the critical temperature.